 Alibaba created an inspiring emotional video about the Kenya Ice Lions.
 The video is a romanticised version of the true story of Kenya’s first ice hockey team and their dream of playing in the Winter Olympics.

 It is a great story about underdogs and how ordinary people can overcome incredible odds when they get the right support.
-The video does a great job of making viewers feel exhilarated at seeing people achieve something that should not be done.
+The video does a great job of making viewers feel exhilarated at seeing people achieve something unbelievable.

-What makes this video so effective in making viewers feel emotional is that this powerful message is focused on the smallest audiences.
+What makes this video so effective in making viewers emotional is that the message is focused on the smallest audiences.
 When you showcase an underdog and the hardships they have to go through to achieve their goals, everyone will feel impressed.

 Video Link: https://www.youtube.com/watch?v=nKFu5PHn5Oo

-Microsoft created this video to showcase how much AI can help unlock new accessibility options which make it easier for people with disabilities to learn and communicate in their daily lives.
+Microsoft created this video to showcase how much AI can help unlock new accessibility options.
+These accessibility options make it easier for people with disabilities to learn and communicate in their daily lives.

 It is a feel-good video which mentions the brand and the specific program that is being used, Soundscape, but still places more focus on the impact that the AI has in the lives of people that truly need it.

-The video shows how this product can change the world and it is accompanied by inspiring music in the background to uplift the viewers as well.
+The video shows how this product can change the world.
+It is accompanied by inspiring music in the background to uplift the viewers as well.

 Video Link: https://www.youtube.com/watch?v=bbrZ2pvubL0